Peter Marino: Hublot 5th Avenue, New York City (2016)

 Marino designed both the building and interiors of luxury Swiss watch brand Hublot’s flagship store in New York on Fifth Avenue between 57th and 58th streets.
 The tall and slender 1500-square-foot building’s design is inspired by the high-end timepieces sold in the store.
 The facade consists of hundreds of powder-coated black aluminum panels, positioned at various angles, some lined with LED strips.
 "The sculptural movement inherent in the facade is an abstract notion of time and the perpetual mechanism of the watch," said Marino.

 Chanel Badgat Street, Istanbul (2018)

-Completed in 2018, the 8,800-squarefoot building for Chanel in Istanbul, Turkey, includes offices and a rooftop terrace and is “set back behind an entry plaza of gray marble pavers with a black granite reflecting pool."
-Notable features include the angled white marble façade — which Interior Design calls the “architectural equivalent of Coco Chanel’s white pleated blouses” — and the mirrored stairwell, Marino’s homage to the original Chanel headquarters.
+Completed in 2018, the 8,800-squarefoot building for Chanel in Istanbul, Turkey, includes offices and a rooftop terrace and is "set back behind an entry plaza of gray marble pavers with a black granite reflecting pool."
+Notable features include the angled white marble façade — which Interior Design calls the "architectural equivalent of Coco Chanel’s white pleated blouses" — and the mirrored stairwell, Marino’s homage to the original Chanel headquarters.

 Getty Residences, Lehman Maupin Gallery, Hill Art Foundation, New York City (2018)

-In 2018, Marino completed The Getty, a residential building in New York’s Chelsea neighborhood.
+In 2018, Marino completed the Getty Building, a residential building in New York’s Chelsea neighborhood.
 The Hill Art Foundation occupies the third and fourth floors of the building, with an entrance located at 239 Tenth Avenue.